sandra-calvo/runtothebus/README.md

 # Run to the bus

-In this lab you will create a Node-RED application that uses HSL (Helsingin seudun liikenne)
+In this lab you will create a Node-RED application that uses HSL (Helsingin seudun liikenne) API.
+The outcome is a visual representation of the bus line you select in the map of Helsinki.
+Once you have completed this lab you will never be late for the bus again! :smile:

   - [Need to know](#need-to-know)
   - [Create an IBM Cloud account](#create-an-ibm-cloud-account)